DorDorHome/architectural_and_learning_on_loss_landscape/experiments/Hessian_and_landscape_plot_with_plasticity_loss/instructions_for_experiments_design.md

 You are to generate two deliverables:

 1. LLA_demo.ipynb — a self-contained Jupyter notebook that:
-    * installs and imports the Loss Landscape Analysis (LLA) library from its GitHub repository,
+    * installs and imports the Loss Landscape Analysis (LLA) library from its GitHub repository as gitsubmodule
     * demonstrates: Hessian-aligned plane plots, random & trajectory planes, BN-aware normalization, Hessian spectrum (top-k, trace, ESD), SAM-style robust surface, and Mode Connectivity plots,
     * saves all figures and JSON summaries to a results folder.
     * if you need to use dataset, DO NOT downlaod directly.
 Use the instructions in docs\DATALOADING.md